SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 > **Note 2:** For Kit Clips with Affect Entire disabled, the Automation Editor grid will display the shortened clip row size (e.g. you cannot edit automation past the clip row length boundary).

 - in automation clip view, double clip length using the current combo (shift + press down on horizontal encoder)
-- enable you to quickly turn interpolation on/off by pressing down on the select encoder
+- enable you to quickly turn interpolation on/off by using the shift + interpolation shortcut (the interpolation shortcut pad is the interpolation pad in the first column of the grid, second from the top).
+The interpolation shortcut pad will blink every few seconds to remind you that interpolation is on.
-- enable you to quickly access the Automation Default Settings sub-menu by using holding shift and pressing down on the select encoder
 - in automation clip view, enable you to mute/audition sounds using the sidebar
 - in automation arranger view, enable you to change clip statuses using the sidebar